joergen7/joergen7/README.md

 I am a software engineer focusing on language design and distributed systems.
-At Interautomation GmbH I maintain passenger counting and passenger information systems.
+At Interautomation GmbH I develop passenger counting and passenger information systems.
 My goal is to support open-source and free software projects.
 To learn more take a look at Cuneiform, a distributed functional programming language, or gen_pnet, an Erlang library to implement Petri nets.

 Professionally, I program C, C++, Java, and Python.
 For my own projects, I prefer Erlang, Common Lisp, or Racket.